FREQUENTLY ASKED QUESTIONS (FAQ)

 Can I apply for the Institute for Health Policy & Innovation (IHPI) small group?

 The U-M Institute for Health Policy & Innovation (IHPI) is sponsoring one team within the R01 Boot Camp program.
-There is a separate IHPI application on Competition Space.
+The IHPI team has a health services research focus, and applicants who have related research aims may indicate their interest in joining the IPHI team.

 What is the cost of the program?